eric19960304/vvs-finance-profit-simulator/README.md

 <img src="https://raw.githubusercontent.com/eric19960304/vvs-finance-profit-simulator/main/demo/8000_2300.png">

-Which means if you invest 8K USD in [VVS Finance](https://vvs.finance/farms), and the current APR for VVS-USDC are 2300%, then it is best to harvest the earning every 439 minutes, and swap half of the harvested earning to USDC via [Swap](https://vvs.finance/swap), convert them to LP tokens, and stake them back to the pool.
+Which means if you invest 8K USD in [VVS Finance](https://vvs.finance/farms), and the current APR for VVS-USDC are 2300%, then it is best to harvest the earning every 439 minutes, and [swap](https://vvs.finance/swap) half of the harvested earning to USDC, [convert](https://vvs.finance/add) them to LP tokens, and stake them back to the pool in the [farm](https://vvs.finance/farms).
 In this way, you will earn around 4311.83 USD after 1 week!

 ## How to use